 For many people the side effects of radiotherapy wear off within a few weeks of the treatment ending, and they can go back to a normal life.
 But for some people radiotherapy can cause long term side effects.

-The possibility of long term side effects depends on the type of cancer and its size and position.
+The possibility of long term side effects depends on the type of cancer, its size and position.
 It might also depend on how close the cancer is to nerves or other important organs or tissues.

 It is important to ask your doctor, specialist nurse or radiographer about the possibility of long term side effects.
 Depending on the position of the cancer the possible long term effects might include: